measurement-factory/anubis/README.md

 them useful when determining the current state of a PR.

+## PR title

+PR titles are used as staged commit message title prefixes.
+Commit message titles are limited to 72 characters.
+The automatically added `#(NNNN)` title suffix reduces the maximum PR title length to ~64 characters.
+PR titles violating line length limits are labeled `M-failed-description` and are not merged.

 ## PR description

 Pull request description may have up to three kinds of paragraphs: a header,